basarat/byots/CONTRIBUTING.md

 This is just the documentation on how travis was setup to do automatic deploys (to help you with forks) 🌹

 * install travis `gem install travis`
+* go online and switch on travis on the repo
 * now go to your repository directory

 ## Github push